NVIDIA-RTX/NRD/README.md

   - `NRD_SUPPORTS_ANTIFIREFLY` - enable `enableAntiFirefly` support (ON by default)
   - `REBLUR_PERFORMANCE_MODE` - better performance and worse image quality, can be useful for consoles (OFF by default)

-`NRD_NORMAL_ENCODING` and `NRD_ROUGHNESS_ENCODING` can be defined only *once* during project deployment.
-These settings are dumped in `NRDEncoding.hlsli` file, which needs to be optionally included on the application side prior `NRD.hlsli` inclusion to deliver encoding settings matching *NRD* settings. `LibraryDesc` includes encoding settings too.
+`NRD_NORMAL_ENCODING` and `NRD_ROUGHNESS_ENCODING` can be defined only *once* during project deployment. `LibraryDesc` includes encoding settings too.
 It can be used to verify that the library meets the application expectations.

 SDK packaging:
 - Compile the solution (*Debug* / *Release* or both, depending on what you want to get in *NRD* package)